 It needs to be small enough that you can reach a dog at liberty from anywhere in the stall.
 I have found that if I turn my pair of dogs loose in the stall, rather than tying the dog I am working on, the dog I am working on is less stressed.
 Sometimes I need to tie the dog for a portion of grooming, but usually not all of it.
 And, I can trade off working on each dog that gives them breaks.
 This helps too.
 I always bring a pair of dogs in because that provides emotional security to both dogs.
 It is also helpful to have other dogs and/or livestock in sight or sharing a fence line outside the grooming stall.

 A table or shelf is a must!
 Anything placed on the floor for more than a few moments is likely to be marked by male or female dogs.
 So, all tools should be placed off of the floor when not in use.
 Some dogs will shop through my supplies on the table if the table is low enough to do so.
 I prefer a table four feet off the ground.
 If you plan to leave your grooming supplies in the stall, as I often do, be sure to protect skinny power cords from rodents.
 Also, NEVER allow dogs access to a stall with power cords plugged in.
 It is truly amazing how far up a motivated dog can go to reach a power cord.

-Have a broom and large trash can nearby.
-I usually leave my trash can in the corner of the stall with me, and the broom just over the fence.
+Have a broom and a large trash can nearby.
+I usually leave my trash can in the corner of the stall with me and the broom just over the fence.
 Dogs love to crew on brooms, so it needs to be out of reach of the dogs.

 It needs to have at least two locations to tie a dog.
-In this stall I can tie a dog from the wire mesh that surrounds most of the stall.
-The reason for multiple locations is that some locations are better tolerated by the dogs than others, depending on a number of factor, such as who lives on the other side of the fence.
-And, some dogs like to be tied in corners while other dogs worry about that.
+In this stall, I can tie a dog from the wire mesh that surrounds most of the stall.
+The reason for multiple locations is that some locations are better tolerated by the dogs than others, depending on a number of factors, such as who lives on the other side of the fence.
+And some dogs like to be tied in corners, while other dogs worry about that.